JakeCroz1/s3_multi_part_upload_python_guide/README.md

-# S3 Multipart Upload: Client-Side and Backend Implementation
+# S3 Multipart Upload: Client-Side and Backend (FastAPI) Implementation

 This README provides an overview of how the client-side and backend work together to enable efficient, resumable uploads to Amazon S3 using multipart upload.